dymmond/mongoz/docs/sponsorship.md

-# Help Mongoz | MongoDB engine with Pydantic
+# Help MongoZ

-Do you like **Mongoz | MongoDB engine with Pydantic** and would like to help Mongoz | MongoDB engine with Pydantic, other user and the author?
+Do you like **MongoZ** and would like to help MongoZ, other user and the author?

-## 🐦 Follow Mongoz | MongoDB engine with Pydantic on Twitter

-## ⭐ Star **Mongoz | MongoDB engine with Pydantic** on GitHub
+## ⭐ Star **MongoZ** on GitHub

-Giving a star to Mongoz | MongoDB engine with Pydantic is very simple and helps promoting the work across the developers around the world.
+Giving a star to MongoZ is very simple and helps promoting the work across the developers around the world.

 The button is located at the top right.